LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     time = Time.now.to_i
     ```

-1. Generate JWT: Specify values for the follow JWT header keys
+1. Text editor: Generate JWT - Specify values for the follow JWT header keys

     * add the following to the bottom of `./get_analytics_data.rb`